caiofrota/pdf-calendar-scraper/README.md

 ![image](https://github.com/caiofrota/pdf-scraper/assets/9461960/c6b40d9f-74dc-4525-a5fa-aff31d66a55b)

+### Support or contact
+Contact me at caiofrota@gmail.com for questions and we'll help you sort it out.

+### Issues
+Find a bug or want to request a new feature?
+Please let us know by [submitting an issue](https://github.com/caiofrota/pdf-calendar-scraper/issues).

 ## Contributing
 Contributions are welcome!
 If you have ideas for improvements, bug fixes, or new features, please feel free to submit an issue or pull request.

+Please read [CONTRIBUTING.md](https://gist.github.com/caiofrota/6e65a17fd3bf100d058cb48dcc780b21) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License
-PDF Scraper is released under MIT License.
+PDF Scraper is released under [MIT License](https://github.com/caiofrota/web-soccer-match-crawler/blob/main/LICENSE).
 Feel free to use, modify, and distribute the application as per the license terms.

 ## Disclaimer
 This tool is intended for personal use.
 Users are responsible for adhering to the terms of service of the websites they scrape.